 Ms. Sneed’s Method of Professional Development

-Professional Development by Exploring
+PD by Exploring

 Yep, Ms. Sneed has learned to be an explorer.
 Every day she spends time reading.
 She leafs through magazines, books, blogs, etc. Exploring keeps her current with educational trends.
 It grounds her practice in educational research and provides instructional ideas.